Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-A giant tornado forms from the heavens, touching down on the ground and violently tossing around all that it hits.
-Select a tile within range and create a 2-tile radius tornado centered on the chosen tile.
-While summoned, you may spend a minor action to move it up to 6 tiles in a path of your choice.
+A terrible plague begins, spreading among those who have angered your god. **Infect** a creature of your choice within range.
+At the end of each infected creature’s turn, make a Prowess attack against all other creatures within a 2 tile range that are not infected.
+Those that you hit are infected.

-Whenever a creature starts their turn within the tornado or enters it for the first time on their turn, make a Prowess attack against them.
-If you hit, deal 3d6 + 3 \* Presence air damage to them and apply two stacks of aloft.
-If you miss, they suffer the effects at half efficacy.
+In addition, make a Prowess attack against the infected creature themselves.
+If you hit, apply two stacks of withered.
+Hit or miss, deal 1d8 + Presence damage to them for each stack of withered that they have.
+If you miss, they are no longer infected.

 ## Electric